hnnhcmmngs/tic-tac-toe/README.md

 The purpose of this project is to become more familiar with factory functions and the module pattern in JavaScript and, of course, to further practice my HTML and CSS skills.

+A live preview of the website can be accessed at: https://hnnhcmmngs.github.io/tic-tac-toe/

 Image by <a href="https://pixabay.com/users/jozefm84-10215106/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=6195771">Jozef Mikulcik</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=6195771">Pixabay</a>